Do you feel like your Pinterest strategy isn’t bringing the results you need?

 Think about what your audience wants to see?
 Would they be happy to click on your new pin if they’ve seen it already?
 I doubt it.

 So, make a habit of creating genuinely fresh pins for your old content.
-Don’t take any shortcuts here, that’s not going to work.

 The most important thing is to come up with a new pin description for every new pin you post.